gyulanemeth/bluefox.email/posts/deliverability.md

 The objective is not to find a platform that can bypass filtering.
 It is to establish a legitimate technical identity, send emails people expect and consistently generate positive recipient signals.

+## Get independent visibility with Gmail Postmaster Tools

+BlueFox Email and Amazon SES can tell you whether a message bounced or generated a complaint through the sending platform itself.
+What they cannot see is how Gmail privately scores your domain, or how many recipients hit "Report spam."

+This matters more for Gmail than for most mailbox providers.
+Many ISPs run a traditional feedback loop (FBL) that reports individual spam complaints back to the sender in something close to real time.
+Gmail does not work this way.
+It has a feedback loop of sorts, but it only shares aggregate spam-rate percentages, only for identifiers with enough volume, only for `@gmail.com` recipients, and only once you have verified your domain in Postmaster Tools, signed with DKIM and published SPF with valid PTR records for your sending IPs.
+There is no per-recipient complaint data, and for a lot of senders sending below Gmail's volume threshold, there is no complaint feedback from Gmail at all.

+[Gmail Postmaster Tools](https://postmaster.google.com) is the practical way to close that gap.
+Once you verify your sending domain, it reports data directly from Gmail, including:

+* domain and IP reputation;
+* spam rate, as seen by Gmail rather than inferred from complaints;
+* authentication status for SPF, DKIM and DMARC;
+* encryption and delivery error trends.

+This is optional, and it does not change how BlueFox Email sends your email.
+Its value is that it gives you independent, third-party confirmation of what a major mailbox provider actually thinks of your sending, rather than relying solely on the bounce and complaint data your platform reports back to you.
+If a large share of your audience is on Gmail, it is worth the few minutes it takes to set up.

 ## A practical deliverability checklist

 Before increasing your sending volume, check that you are doing the following: